Dana Johnson: Life

 Dana Johnson was born in Los Angeles in 1967, daughter to two working-class people who came from Tennessee looking for a better life.
 When she was nine, Dana and her parents moved.
-She grew up in what was then called South Central LA, on the corner of 80th and Vermont, and moved to the suburbs.
+She grew up in what was then called South Central Los Angeles, on the corner of 80th and Vermont, and moved to the suburbs.
 Here, she experienced the huge difference between the various parts of California.
 This would later provide the writer with inspiration and creativity to write, even though this profession would make her the odd one out in her working-class family.
-In her twenties, Dana left Los Angeles to study at the University of Indiana, majoring in print journalism at USC with a minor in creative writing.
-Dana started writing seriously when she started her classes at UCLA extension and later when she went to graduate school at Indiana University to get her Master of Fine Arts.
+In her twenties, Dana left Los Angeles to study at Indiana University, majoring in print journalism at University of Southern California with a minor in creative writing.
+Dana started writing seriously when she started her classes at University of California, Los Angeles extension and later when she went to graduate school at Indiana University to get her Master of Fine Arts.
 She returned to her hometown after completing her studies, settling at the then newly gentrified Echo Park.
 She is happily married to her husband, who is from Alabama.
-Dana is also a huge baseball fan, supporting the Dodgers in true LA spirit, a club she had gotten to know because her father had started taking her to games long before she even knew what she was looking at.
+Dana is also a huge baseball fan, supporting the Dodgers in true Los Angeles spirit, a club she had gotten to know because her father had started taking her to games long before she even knew what she was looking at.
 Dana Johnson is now a celebrated author and a professor of English at the University of Southern California.
 She also serves as director of the PhD in Creative Writing and Literature Program.
 She was first published in the American Literary Review (University of North Texas) and the Missouri Review (University of Missouri).

 Writing style

 Johnson’s works are partly based on her own experiences with living in different parts of Los Angeles and its surrounding areas.
 With her works she wants to show the varied sides of Los Angeles that are not usually given attention.
 Race, class consciousness and gender are major themes in her works.
 Throughout her works, she specifically focuses on the ways race, class and gender can intersect and inform a person’s identity and on the identity crisis that can come with this.
 Other topics that feature prominently in her works are assimilation, income inequality, gentrification and homelessness.

-Although a lot of her work is about African-American people, she does not want to be put in a box: “I reject the idea that as a black woman, I’m relegated to writing black women exclusively.
-That is not what being a writer is for me.”
+Although a lot of her work is about African-American people, she does not want to be put in a box: "I reject the idea that as a black woman, I'm relegated to writing black women exclusively.
+That is not what being a writer is for me."
 She simply wants to write about humans.